Evidence-Based Group Therapy Programs

 Our group therapy programs consistently produce measurable, positive outcomes:

 Note: Individual results may vary.
-Treatment outcomes depend on multiple factors including but not limited to: attendance, participation, homework completion, and individual differences.
-Group therapy may not be appropriate for all individuals.
+Treatment outcomes depend on multiple factors including attendance, participation, and individual differences.

 Client statements below are composite representations with identifying details removed, shared with explicit written permission in accordance with ethical guidelines: